 How Can You Tell if a Cat is Pregnant?

-There are some signs that can indicate that a cat’s pregnant.
-First, there’ll be changes in its heat cycle, and you’ll notice that it doesn’t engage in its usual behaviors, such as excessive yowling and restlessness.
+There are some signs that can indicate that a cat is pregnant.
+First, there’ll be changes in their heat cycle, and you’ll notice that they no longer engage in the usual behaviors, such as excessive yowling and restlessness.

 Pregnant cats will also have increased appetites and will undergo weight gain.
-They’ll have darkened nipples that have swelled in size along with swollen abdomens.
+They’ll have prominent nipples that have swelled in size along with distended abdomens.
+Toward the end of the pregnancy, she will start nesting and looking for an ideal place to have her kittens.

 How Can You Determine the Size of a Litter?